definition of compromise in a relationship

 Here are some questions/notes to consider if you worry you're compromising too much or changing too much for your partner:

-1. What is my own definition of compromise and how I'd like it to show up in my relationship? (consider sharing with your partner, and asking for theirs)
+1. The importance of compromise: What is my own definition of compromise and how I'd like it to show up in my relationship? (consider sharing with your partner, and asking for theirs)

-2. Do I believe all compromise means "changing for a partner,"—or am I willing to see part of compromise as "experiencing new things that open my mind and heart up to something fun and enjoyable, regardless of who introduced me"?
+2. Keeping an open mind: Do I believe all compromise means "changing for a partner,"—or am I willing to see part of compromise as "experiencing new things that open my mind and heart up to something fun and enjoyable, regardless of who introduced me"?

-4. When I think about the ways I have evolved since dating my partner, do I feel proud or embarrassed?
+4. Good compromise vs. bad compromise: When I think about the ways I have evolved since dating my partner, do I feel proud or embarrassed?
 If embarrassed, maybe am I compromising too much and need more boundaries/discussions with my partner so they understand my point of view.
+Unhealthy compromise is just that... unhealthy.

-5. When I think about making compromises for the sake of my relationship, can I see this as a mutually beneficial thing, or does it feel really one-sided?
+5. The importance of mutual agreement: When I think about making a true compromise for the sake of the relationship, can I see this as a mutually beneficial thing, or does it feel really one-sided?
 If mutually beneficial, great!
 If it feels really one sided, this doesn't mean you need to pack your bags and leave this relationship—it may mean you haven't communicated these needs/frustrations with your partner in a way that got through to them.

 I'll end with a little reminder: